SteffenBauer/PocketPuzzles/DOWNLOAD.md

 To prevent a crash, configure the *loopy* game to a *squares* grid type before upgrading.

-#### From version lower than 0.8.2
-In the nightly version and stable versions >= 0.8.2, I switched to compile with the current SDK 6.8, which only supports devices with firmware 6.
-For devices with firmware 5, install 0.8.1.
+#### Devices with firmware 5

+Version 0.8.2 was compiled with the current SDK 6.8 to support dark mode.
+This included a check that the device is running with firmware 6.

+As this prevented older devices that are still running firmware 5 from running the app, I made the app backwards-compatible with firmware 5.
+So if you have a device with firmware 5, please install any version **other than 0.8.2**.

 ### Important Note!